FAR-Lab/Interactive-Lab-Hub/Lab 2/prep.md

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/pi_imager_os_select.png" alt="choose os" height="200" />-->

 ### Setting up your OS for the Pi
-1. The teaching team should have already burnt the required Pi image to your SD card for you to use on Pi directly.
-If not, go download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) on your laptop, download the the customed [image file](https://www.dropbox.com/sh/2jt06jka7lg5z70/AAB6XnRWWais0wP5bOZ93upSa?dl=0) we made for the class.
+1. Go download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) on your laptop, download the the customed [image file](https://www.dropbox.com/sh/2jt06jka7lg5z70/AAB6XnRWWais0wP5bOZ93upSa?dl=0) we made for the class.
 Open the Raspberry Pi Imager and choose the downloaded image file from "Choose OS" and the SD card from "Choose SD card" then hit write.
 2. When plugging the SD card reader (with SD card loaded) into your computer, you should be able to see a disk named "boot".
 3. Locate the file ```wpa_supplicant.conf``` in the "boot" disk, you should be able to open it with any text editing programs.
 This file is meant for setting up the Pi to <a href=https://www.raspberrypi.org/documentation/configuration/wireless/headless.md>headless mode</a>.
 4. The file contents should have the following text: